Golf at The Landings

-When you live at The Landings, it’s hard not to want to join The Landings Club – a private luxury golf club that is dedicated to delivering an unforgettable resort-like experience to its members in every way.
+When you live at The Landings, it’s hard not to want to join The Landings Golf & Athletic Club – a private residential golf club that is dedicated to delivering an unforgettable resort-like experience to its members in every way.

 As a member and you can take advantage of the extraordinary opportunity to play golf on any of the six championship 18-hole courses designed by PGA Tour Legends Arnold Palmer, Tom Fazio, Arthur Hills and Willard Byrd.
 Each course is a unique representation of its designer, that also showcases the natural beauty of Skidaway Island.
 The great part is all six courses are all within one 10-minute cart ride, making it easy to access them all.